Welcome

 MBE Syllabus

-For MBE, you are required to understand how bias and interest affect the credibility of witnesses and the admissibility of evidence.
-This article focuses your revision on:
+For the MBE, you are required to understand how bias and interest affect the credibility of witnesses and the presentation of evidence, with a focus on the following syllabus points:

 Test Your Knowledge